pragya376/Open-contributions/PragyaSingh_OpenCV_ColorMapping.md

 # Color Mapping
-Human eyes are not good enough to observe changes in a GRAYSCALE Images.
-Small changes in GreyScale intensities.
+Human eyes are not good enough to observe changes in a GRAYSCALE Images speacially small changes in GreyScale intensities.
 And we are way better at perceiving changes in colors.
 Data is better visualized by pseudo-coloring.
 For Example Temperata Data, Height Data, Pressure Data etc.

 **OpenCV defines 12 colormaps that can be applied to a grayscale image.**